sahilahmedd/whisk-forge/README.md

 - **🔐 Secure Session Management**: seamless authentication using your Whisk AI session cookies.
 - **🎛️ Granular Control**: Customize aspect ratios (Landscape, Portrait, Square), select image models, and more.
 - **💾 Smart Job Persistence**: Never lose your progress.
 WhiskForge tracks every job and history in a local database.
-- **🖼️ Integrated Gallery**: Preview, organize, and manage your downloaded masterpieces directly within the app.
+- **🖼️ Integrated Gallery**: Preview generated images directly in the app with thumbnail support.
 - **⏯️ Pause & Resume**: Full control over your generation queue.
+Pause at any time and resume exactly where you left off.
+- **📝 Sequential Naming**: Images are named sequentially (e.g., `image_1.jpg`, `image_2.jpg`) based on your prompt list order.
+- **📊 Logging**: Dedicated logs tab for real-time debugging and status tracking.

 ## 🛠️ Installation